open-mmlab/mmocr/projects/example_project/README.md

   - [ ] Test-time correctness

     If you are reproducing the result from a paper, make sure your model's inference-time performance matches that in the original paper.
 The weights usually could be obtained by simply renaming the keys in the official pre-trained weights.
-This test could be skipped though, if you are able to prove the training-time correctness and check the fifth item.
+This test could be skipped though, if you are able to prove the training-time correctness and check the second milestone.

   - [ ] A full README